Special Educational Needs and Disability

 Aiming High - Staffordshire

 Aiming High provides activities for children and young people with a Special Educational Need and/or Disabilities (SEND) and their families in Staffordshire.
-Please click the below link for the latest activities on offer:

 What is the SEND Local Offer?